 Social democracy and the trade union movement, led by their 21st century bureaucratic elites have already failed to explain the causes of the current and past crises of capitalism and how it systematically creates poverty for its members, non-members and voters.
 Some trade union officials are again suggesting the movement is to be used to deliver the basic democratic capitalist values that the capitalist states educational system already has embodied in its curriculum.
 These are precisely the bourgeois democratic values that the system has taught to the very workers and trade unionists who are rejecting them left, right and centre – and for very good economic and social reasons.

 With friends like the people who crafted this document, along with those who paid for its publication and who supplied its content, the working classes, don’t need any other enemies.
 Yet they do have them.
-As the capitalist mode of production reaches the limits of Working people, the world over are faced with more than one sort of pro-capitalist enemies to combat.
+As the capitalist mode of production reaches the limits of possible expansion, working people, the world over are faced with more than one sort of pro-capitalist enemy to combat.
 First, the right-wing authoritarians who occasionally pretend to care about the dire circumstances of workers and add a morsel of anti-capitalist rhetoric in order to trick unsuspecting people into thinking they are substantially different than what has gone before.

 Second, the left leaning social democratic tendencies (political and trade union) who keep their authoritarianism hidden – but ready in waiting.
 The latter’s authoritarianism, will be brought out in the open when the working classes, white-collar and blue, conclude that it is necessary to change the system rather than continue to suffer under it.
 Before that the social democrats will undoubtedly copy the right-wing (who used Reagan and now Trump in the USA) and use every media and show business trick (Oprah for a future President?) to try to fool the electorate into thinking these ‘stars’ are going to be the acceptable faces of capitalism.
 Meanwhile I doubt that British celebrities such as Naomi Cambell or Simon Cowell will be approached in the UK – at least not in the short term.